Doctor-Nobody/Doctor-Nobody.github.io/_pages/as.md

 ======
 * Senior Member of China Computer Federation (CCF)
 * Senior Member of IEEE
-* Advisory Board Member of Heliyon
+* Area Chair of NeurIPS 2026
-* Area Chair of of ICML 2025, 2026
+* Area Chair of ICML 2025, 2026
 * Senior PC of IJCAI 2026
 * Session Chair of IJCAI 2024
 * Session Chair of ICDM 2023
-* Session Chair of the 7th Asian Conference on Aritificial Intellligence Technology
+* Advisory Board Member of Heliyon
+* Geust Editor of Mathematics